Bryce Dessner: Brassland

 Alongside Alec Hanley Bemis and Aaron Dessner, Bryce founded Brassland Records, a label that has released early albums from The National, Clogs, Doveman and Nico Muhly.

 Personal life

-Dessner is married to French singer Mina Tindle, who has provided vocals to several of The National's albums.
+Dessner has lived in France since 2016.
+He is married to French singer Mina Tindle, who has provided vocals to several of The National's albums.
+They share a son, Octave.
+He co-produced Tindle's second album, Parades, in 2014.